christianjtr/tv-app/README.md

 -   Create **parametrized docker-compose.yml file per environment (dev, prod)**.
 (At root folder level only - main Docker context).
 -   Create **.dockerignore** files.
 -   Create a docker-compose run and build script.
-    -   Obtain **production environment variables given application's source files**.
+    -   Obtain **production environment variables given the application's source files**.
-    -   Provide every docker-compose.yml file with those variables in order to parametrize them.
+    -   Provide every docker-compose.yml file with those variables to parametrize them.
     -   **Note:** Google Bard supported me on this.

 ##### GitHub actions

 -   Implement a **GitHub action workflow** which is going to be dispatched whenever a pull-request or merge is performed.
--   Create repository's project secrets.
+-   Create the repository's project secrets.
     -   Environment variables for production.
     -   Docker credentials
         -   Username.